Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 Any small leaks of argon into the 1 m wide access space are located by soap bubble testing.
 These leaks are fixed by allowing the pressure inside the fiberfrax to temporarily fall to atmospheric and then by applying sealing goop to the access space side of the outer stainless steel wall wherever needed.
 The use of this sealing material must be limited because it will tend to increase the thermal resistivity for heat conducting into the 1 m wide access space.

-The outside surface of the 1 m wide access space is sealed with another sheet stainless steel layer screwed to studs.
+The outer interior surface of the 1 m wide access space is sealed with another sheet stainless steel layer screwed to studs.
 Gas leaks in this layer are plugged by sealing goop applied from inside the access space.

-Personnel access to the 1 m wide access space is via a double door airlock similar to the airlocks used on many commercial buildings.
+Personnel access to the access space is via a double door airlock similar to the airlocks used on many commercial buildings.

-Both the inner and outer stainless steel coverings of the fiberfrax containment space must be able to sustain the small differential pressure.
-The fibrefrax inside the stainless steel containment consists of three staggered layers so that heat leakage at fiberfrax board joints will be minimal.
+Both the inner and outer steel coverings of the inner wall must be able to sustain the small differential pressure.
+The fibrefrax between these coverings consists of three staggered layers so that heat leakage at fiberfrax board joints will be minimal.
 The staggered fiberfrax boards must be fastened together with recessed staggered metal hardware.
 The exact interior layout of the screws forming this wall needs to be resolved.

-Note that any argon which leaks from the reactor space into the access space may bring with it small amounts of Kr-85 or Na-24.
+Note that any argon which leaks from the pool space into the access space may bring with it small amounts of Kr-85 or Na-24.
+The Na-24 vapor will decay with a half life of 15 hours.
 This issue needs more study.
 If too much radioactivity is present the access space may need to be vented before any personnel enter.

-Radiating out from the edge of the primary sodium pool are 96 secondary sodium pipes that connect the intermediate heat exchange bundles to the equipment in the adjacent heat exchange galleries.
-The 48 intermediate heat exchange bundles are supported from the bottom by a table but are free to slide radially to allow for pipe thermal expansion/contraction.
+Radiating out from the edge of the sodium pool are 96 NaK pipes, each 18 inch OD. that connect the intermediate heat exchange bundles to the equipment in the adjacent heat exchange galleries.
+The 48 intermediate heat exchange bundles are supported by brackets fastened to the inner cup interior wall.
+These heat exchange bundles are free to slide radially to allow for NaK pipe thermal expansion/contraction and for limited rotation for pipe flange alignment.

 FNR ENCLOSURE HEIGHT COMPONENTS: